 - On the other hand, some claim it was the invention of Sir William of Tyre.
 It’s believed that he created it in 1125 during the era of the Crusades.
 It’s thought to have been Asart or Hazarth; later called Hazard.
 This is the most commonly accepted version.

-Let’s take a look at craps and what you need to know to play it online.
+Let’s take a look at craps and what you need to know to play at an online casino site.

 |Online casino||Our Rating||Payout||Bonus|